The Radical Gallery

 Radical Equality and Art

-The Radical Gallery Proposition takes radical equality as its starting point and presupposes that there are no fixed definitions of terms such as art, artist and gallery.
+The Radical Gallery Proposition takes radical equality as a starting proposition and presupposes that there are no fixed definitions of terms such as art, artist and gallery.
 Focusing on the viewer’s experience, the Radical Gallery aims to activate art works outside established conventions and codes.
 This not only proposes radical ideas on the definition of art, it also offers new insights on urban regeneration, economic policy, self-development and the meaning of life.

-Cliff Stevenson talks about the Radical Gallery:
+Cliff Stevenson talks about the Radical Gallery during a residency at the De La Warr Pavilion:

 Radical Gallery Proposition